Advanced Topics in Survival Analysis

 If you deal regularly with survival data and need more tools for their analysis, then this course will introduce you to a range of different survival analysis models.

 Practical work will be done in: SAS.
 Participants may instead use R.

 Note: For practical work, participants must bring their own laptop with a fully licensed version of the software.

 Dr Dave Collett is the author of two highly acclaimed textbooks: Modelling Survival Data in Medical Research and Modelling Binary Data.
-He was Associate Director of Statistics and Clinical Studies at NHS Blood and Transplant for 15 years, and before that spent over 25 years at the University of Reading.
+He was Associate Director of Statistics and Clinical Studies at NHS Blood and Transplant for 15 years, including five years as Director of their Clinical Trials Unit.
+Before that, he spent over 25 years at the University of Reading.

-Related Courses: Survival Analysis for Medical and Health Professionals; Survival Analysis using R; Introduction to Survival Analysis; Bayesian Survival Analysis
+Related Courses: Non-Proportional Hazards: Modelling the Restricted Mean Survival Time using R; Advanced Survival Analysis using R; Survival Analysis for Medical and Health Professionals; Survival Analysis using R; Introduction to Survival Analysis; Bayesian Survival Analysis